Written on Mar 3, 2023 4:05:33 PM

 The warm Florida sun, quiet roads and prevalence of gated and close-knit communities in the Spring Hill/Brooksville area have made golf carts a highly popular transportation option for residents.
 Leisurely, economical and easy to use, these carts can be driven by anyone over age 14 in the state of Florida, and do not require seatbelts be worn during operation; in fact, many (if not most) golf cart models do not come equipped with seat belts at all.

-However, it’s this relaxed approach to golf carts and their use that leads to thousands of serious injuries every year and, in some extreme cases, death.
-When it comes to filing a legal claim to get the compensation you or a loved one need after a golf cart accident, or for the best ways to avoid these accidents altogether, your most valuable asset is likely experienced legal guidance.
+However, it’s this relaxed approach to golf carts and their use that leads to thousands of serious golf cart injuries every year and, in some extreme cases, death.
+When it comes to filing a legal claim to get the compensation you or a loved one need after a golf cart accident, or for the best ways to avoid golf cart accidents altogether, your most valuable asset is likely experienced legal guidance.

 1.)
 147,696 Injuries From 1990 to 2006